"""

 if inspect.iscoroutinefunction(handler):

-# Run async handler in new event loop
+# Run async handler on a shared loop

 self.stats['spores_delivered'] += 1